ElvisKwok/ElvisKwok.github.io/_posts/2014-12-22-note-of-KLA.md

     + experiments: PageRank and cut-conductance.
     ![img][green-marl]
 * KLA in Galois
-Rely on shared-memory worklists(task scheduling).
+    + Galois rely on shared-memory worklists(task scheduling).
-    + bulk-synchronous worklist: two queues one after one.
+        - bulk-synchronous worklist: two queues one after one.
-    + asynchronous worklist: serveral queues processed in any order.
+        - asynchronous worklist: serveral queues processed in any order.
-    + KLA worklist for Galois.
+    + KLA worklist for Galois: modify bulk-sync worklist, async-executing in KLA-SS, sync after K levels of async.
+    + improvements in long diameter graphs.

 ![img][galois]
 <br>